 The Group has two reportable segments: breweries operating in the Russian Federation and breweries operating in Ukraine.
-Segment information is presented by geographical segments, consistent with the IFRS-based information that is available and evaluated regularly by the Zone President.
+Segment information is presented by geographical segments, consistent with the IFRS-based information that is available and evaluated regularly by the Zone President who is the group's chief operating decision-maker.